ML-Enthusiast-de/Quant_coding/README.md

   - calendar feature: day-of-week (`dow`)
 - Targets are **next-day returns** (`target_ret_1`).

+---

-### Models
+## Models

-All models are trained on a **chronological train/test split** with an inner train/validation split for hyperparameter tuning via **Optuna**.
+All models are trained on a **chronological train/test split**.
+Inside the training window, I use an inner train/validation split and **Optuna** for hyperparameter tuning.

 - `src/models_tree.py`
-  - Tree-based regressor (`HistGradientBoostingRegressor`)
+  - Tree-based regressor (`HistGradientBoostingRegressor`).
-  - Tuned on validation Sharpe, with a **quantile-based trading threshold**.
+  - Tuned on **validation Sharpe**, including a **quantile `q`** that controls when the strategy is long (ranking-based threshold).

 - `src/models_lstm.py`
   - LSTM **regressor** (PyTorch) on sequences of signals.
-  - Used with a **ranking strategy**: long only on top-q predicted returns.
+  - Trained on next-day returns, then used with a **ranking strategy**:
+    - compute predicted returns,
+    - go long only on the top-`q` fraction of days (Sharpe-tuned via Optuna).

 - `src/models_lstm_class.py`
   - LSTM **classifier** for next-day direction (up/down).
+  - Tuned on validation **log-loss**.
-  - Mostly serves as a negative result: shows how a complex model can collapse to “always up” when the signal is weak.
+  - Mostly serves as a negative/control result: demonstrates how a complex model can still collapse to “always up” on weak directional signal.

+- `src/models_tcn.py`
+  - TCN **regressor** (Temporal Convolutional Network, PyTorch) on sequences.
+  - Uses causal, dilated 1D convolutions with residual blocks.
+  - Same ranking-style trading rule as the LSTM regressor (long on top-`q` predicted returns), with `q` and model hyperparameters tuned on validation **Sharpe**.

+---

-### Backtesting & Metrics
+## Backtesting & Metrics

 Backtesting utilities live in `src/backtest.py`:

 - Equity curves for:
   - Buy & Hold (SPY)
-  - Tree strategy
+  - Tree strategy (Sharpe-tuned ranking)
-  - LSTM classifier strategy
+  - LSTM classifier strategy (directional, prob threshold)
-  - LSTM regressor strategy
+  - LSTM regressor strategy (ranking)
+  - TCN regressor strategy (ranking)
-- Metrics:
+- Metrics per strategy:
   - CAGR
   - annualized volatility
   - Sharpe ratio
   - max drawdown
-  - (plus simple stats like fraction of days in the market, number of trades)
+  - fraction of days in the market (long ratio)
+  - number of trades (position changes)

+At the end of the main notebook I build a small **performance report table** summarizing these metrics for all strategies side by side, plus a summary of the **best Optuna hyperparameters** and validation objectives for each model (tree, LSTM reg, TCN reg, LSTM cls).

+There is also a final “**trade_tomorrow**” section that:

+- takes the latest available 30-day history,
+- runs all trained models (tree, LSTM cls, LSTM reg, TCN reg),
+- and prints a **paper-trade signal** for the *next* bar (`LONG` / `FLAT`), along with each model’s score and threshold.

+> These signals are for **research only**, ignore costs/slippage, and are **not financial advice**.

-Main experiments and plots are in the notebooks (e.g. `03_*.ipynb`).
+Main experiments, comparisons, and plots live in the notebooks (e.g. `03_*.ipynb`).

 ---